GalahadBR/ecosite/README.md

 # ecosite
 # Notes regarding the work done on this assigment

+- Decided to use nodeJS;
+- Using nginx as webserver;
+- Image is built using minikube docker-dev;

 Development end

 .
 Although it is a simple application, I don't have a background developer.
-So I ask a friend of mine for tips, and he advised me to use express framework to make things easier for me.
+So I asked a friend of mine for tips, and he advised me to use express framework to make things easier for me.

 Automating Deployment